Insolent Websites

 Promenade, featuring Lone in Amsterdam.

-Lone simply broke off relations with me, appearing one afternoon to tell me she had transferred her affections.
-It was over fifty years later that, surfacing from the long angst of the abrupt separation, I thought that the pair had treated me badly, not coming together to tell me the devastating news.
+Lone simply broke off relations with me, appearing unexpectedly one afternoon in a flat I had been lent for the summer to tell me she had transferred her affections.
+It was over fifty years later that, surfacing from the long angst of the rude separation, I thought that the pair had treated me badly, not coming together to tell me the devastating news.
 Had Alan been with Lone, I would probably not have erupted in shocked, shouting, briefly-violent despair.
 She would not have fled in paranoid panic to her sister in California.
+I had pushed her to the floor and given her a kick that shocked me nearly as much as it scared her.

 Gregorio continued the tour with Merce Cunningham.
 I went back to Ireland "on a cloud" – by train and hovercraft and plane.
 He changed his air ticket and visited me in Ireland on his way back to Texas.
 And so I "came out" – not from a closet but from a fog of unknowing.
 Rather, I shot out.
 A whole straitjacket of timidity and inhibition started to fall off me.
 I took advantage of free accommodation in London and Paris to go looking for a pal or a play-pal in London and Paris.
 I discovered to my utter astonishment that handsome men actually fancied me.
 I was exhilarated.
 Cruiising was fun.
 I was very good at it, mainly because I have never much cared for pubs or the drink-culture, and I 'got down to business'.
 I was always attracted to men my own age or older, but tended to attract men up to twenty years younger (as Malcolm is).
 Men of my own generation found me somewhat alarming.
 Apparently good at facial signals, I looked them in the eye.
 Younger ones found my directness – or youthful naivety – refreshing.
 I met a lot of men.
 But I was always watching myself, somehow separate from what was going on.
 It was not long before I was offered pot and grass that I got fully 'into the groove', and the straitjacket of socio-sensual inhibition evaporated entirely.

-The only (but quite strong) effect cannabis has on me is aphrodisiac, so I found that I was dependent on it for full erotic experience.
+The only (but quite strong) effect cannabis has on me is aphrodisiac.
+Slow to squirt, I eventually found that I was dependent on it for full erotic experience.
 But at the beginning it took months for me to feel any effect – taking higher and higher doses to no avail – until suddenly I broke through the barrier.
-Now just one or two puffs of a pipeful of local grass is enough to catapult me into the arms and groin of Eros.
+Then one or two puffs of a pipeful of local grass was enough to catapult me into the arms and groin of Eros - until I was 81.
+Now, watching very sweet, hairy and cuddly videos, I merely have erections for a few minutes before they subside.

 I used to weep over a nineteenth century American song about a young flower-seller -